 1. The band of your bra should fit nice and snug against your body.
 If your band rides up, then your band may be too loose.

 2. The center of your bra between the cups, called the gore, should lay flat against your body.
 If the gore of your bra does not lay flat, your cup size may be too small.

 3. If your breast tissue is spilling out of the sides of your bra or above the cups, the bra you are wearing is the incorrect size.

 4. If you can lift your bra straps more than 1" above your shoulders, then your bra is fitting incorrectly.

 1. Be confident.
 You will probably have to try on several bras to find a style and size that best fits your body.
-If you feel overwhelmed or self-conscious, take a step a back and embrace your curves.
+If you feel overwhelmed or self-conscious, take a step back and embrace your curves.
 Remember that you are more than a size.
 Take friends with you and make lingerie shopping a fun experience.

-2. Your home measurements will probably be different than bras you are used to wearing.
+2. Your home measurements will probably be different from bras you are used to wearing.
 This is fine and normal.
 Be sure to try on several different bras, as band and cup sizes can also vary with different lingerie companies and bra styles.
 Make sure your bra fits comfortably and gives you the proper support.

 4. If your breasts are uneven, fit your bra to the fuller bust.
 If you prefer, you can even up your fit with a small pad inserted into the bra.